-The Trustee will review its target at least annually.
-It may set specific targets for other asset classes and include Scope 3 emissions when the available data has improved and there are suitable methodologies.
+The Trustee will review its target at least annually to ensure it remains appropriate.
+It may set additional targets and incorporate, for example, Scope 3 emissions, as data quality improves/more data becomes available and there are suitable methodologies.

 A wide range of factors will affect whether the Trustee achieves its targets and the Trustee has varying degrees of control over these factors.
 For example, the quality and availability of data means that the quoted greenhouse gas emissions are likely to change.
 For the LDI portfolio, the progress of the UK Government in achieving the UK's decarbonisation commitments will have a significant influence over the timing of reaching net zero by 2050, and interim target at 2030.